utsavdeshar/bahmniapps/README.md

-# Insurance-Integration
-Application for integration with the insurance system (IMIS)

 # Bahmni-Insurance-Connect
 A java application/service for integration with OpenIMIS(Insurance Management System)
  - Gateway for communication between OpenIMIS system and Bahmni components like openmrs, odoo